-Coin-operated washers and dryers, as well as laundry lines, are available.
-Residents must provide their own laundry soap.
+Coin-operated washers and dryers are available.
+Residents must provide their own laundry detergent.

-In spite of the Station's southern location, summers are pleasant and even cool.
-In June and July days average in the 70s F. Nighttime temperatures range from 40-60 degrees F. June can be wet and cold, and July is usually warmer and dryer.
-By mid August temperatures begin dropping.
-It can snow in September and May.
-Snow in April is common.
-Unexpected, and often severe thunder storms are common in the summer.
-Come prepared for beautiful hot summer days, torrential downpours, cold dripping fogs, and cold, crisp nights.
-Reliable rain gear, waterproof boots, and layers will be your best strategy.
+In spite of the Station's southern location, its 3,800 ft elevation means that summers are pleasant and even cool.
+June and July days average in the 70s F. Nighttime temperatures range from 40-60 degrees F. June can be wet and cold; July is usually warmer and dryer.
+Unexpected and often severe thunderstorms are common.
+If you visit in the summer, come prepared for warm sun; torrential downpours; cool, dripping fogs; and cold, crisp nights!
+Reliable rain gear, waterproof boots, and layered synthetic clothing is the best strategy.

 Recreational activities at the Station include campfires, square dancing, seminars and slide shows, movies, volleyball, basketball, a team triathlon, swimming, caving, rock climbing, hiking, and canoeing on the New River.
+Other local attractions and resources are found on Giles County's web site.
 Blacksburg, a small university town (home of Virginia Tech) is 30 minutes away.
-Local attractions and resources can be found on Giles County's web site.

 Health and Safety

-MLBS is a safe place to live and work, but it is also a remote outpost surrounded on all sides by miles of hard-to-navigate terrain.
+MLBS is a safe place to live and work.
+However, it is also a remote field station with limited facilities, access, and communications.
+The Station is surrounded on all sides by miles of hard-to-navigate terrain, and many activities at MLBS occur outdoors in unpredictable and demanding weather conditions.
 The greatest risk to your health and safety at Mountain Lake is getting lost.
-Even a few hours cold and wet and lost in the woods can be dangerous.
 Other hazards common to any backcountry situation apply.
-First aid kits are available, and staff are prepared to assist with emergencies and advise you on how to stay safe--and found.
+First aid kits are available on site, and staff are prepared to advise you on how to stay safe and found.

 In an Emergency

-MLBS is a unit of the University of Virginia and those using the Station in any way are subject to the rules, regulations and customs of the University, including alcohol and drug policies and academic Honor Code.
-In order to protect the interests of the community, the Station administration reserves the right to dismiss any person behaving in an inappropriate manner or whose actions it is judged pose a danger to him/herself or others.
-Basic Station rules and procedures are given in the MLBS Handbook and it is the responsibility of all users to read and follow them.
+MLBS is a unit of the University of Virginia.
+Anyone using the Station in any way is subject to the rules, regulations and customs of the University, including alcohol and drug policies, use of computer resources and communications (including digital copyright, obscene material and other information policies), and the academic Honor Code.
+In order to protect the interests of the community, Station administration reserves the right to dismiss any person behaving in an inappropriate manner or whose actions it is judged pose a danger to him/herself or others.
+Basic Station rules and procedures are outlined in the MLBS Handbook, and it is the responsibility of all users to read and follow them.